burnpiro/erdem.pl/content/posts/2019/2019-07-24-Id-Symbols-really-useful/Is-Symbols-really-useful.md

 #### Properties you need to know

 - Symbol will never conflict with Object key.
-You can use Symbol and object key `store[Symbol.for('id')] = 42`.
+You can use Symbol as object key `store[Symbol.for('id')] = 42`.
 - Keys created using Symbol is not iterable.
-So when you call `Object.values(store)` you won't get `42` unless it's there under another key (not Symbol key).
-That's really useful property because it won't change library behaviour when you add another one.
+So when you call `Object.values(store)` you won't get `42` unless there is another key (not Symbol key) with that value.
+That's really useful property because it won't change library behaviour when you add another property.
 - To extract Symbols from object you can use `Object.getOwnPropertySymbols()`.
 - Symbols are copied to other objects.
 Every enumerable Symbol is copied from obj `a` into obj `b` when `Object.assign(a, b)` is called.

 ### Symbol's usefulness

-Now when you know what a Symbol is we can discuss why should you consider Symbols useful?
+Now when you know what a Symbol is, we can discuss why should you consider Symbols useful?
 Let's suppose you're creating library and want to give your user possibility to extend your library.

-Your library is called `stateOfTheArtValidation` (`stav` in short).
+Your library is called `stateOfTheArtValidation` (`stav` to make it short).
 And it exports list of available extensions you can assign to your object.

 ```javascript
 export const extensibleSymbols = {